Girl with chin propped on hands on top of a pile of books looking dejected because her religious upbringing left her feeling starved for love

 Some common characteristics of living in an authoritarian home, especially one influenced by high control religions, may include:

-Strict obedience demanded:
+Strict obedience demanded

 In these homes, children are often taught that obedience to parents—and by extension, religious leaders—is paramount.